mdzhang/dotfiles/docs/INSTALLATION.md

 * `cd dotfiles-master`
 * `./install.sh`

+# TODO

+* run .osx as part of install script
+* run brew.sh as part of install script
+* use Applescript for some of the post-intallation items

 ### Post-installation Checklist

-* TODO: script some of the below
 * Installed apps to setup (in order):
     * Dropbox
     * 1Password